Trip Summary and Itinerary Map

 Round out the day in Alkehornet, taking in the towering cliffs teeming with nesting seabirds, such as fulmars, guillemots and thick-billed murres.
 Encounters with reindeer might be possible here.
 Later, in the evening, swap stories with your shipmates and crew one last time, at the captain's dinner.

 The time to say goodbye has come.
 Your adventure ends as it began, in the frontier-style settlement of Longyearbyen.
-From here, we'll transfer you to the airport for your flight home.
+From here, we'll transfer you to the airport for the charter flight back to Oslo and your onward journey.

 NOTE: This itinerary is for guidance only as each voyage will vary depending on ice and weather conditions, and opportunities to see wildlife.
 Flexibility is key and all part of the adventure of an expeditionary cruise.